hackersdimondimons/GameFare/README.md

-# GameFair
+# 🎲 GameFair - The Ultimate Lottery DApp

-This shows How to start GameFair Lottery DApp with NextJs, Solidity, and CometChat on creatorchain testnet Chain:
+GameFair is a decentralized lottery application built with Next.js, Solidity, and CometChat on the CreatorChain Testnet.
+Experience seamless ticket purchasing, live chat, and fair lottery draws powered by smart contracts. 🚀

+✨ Features

+🎟 Create and Participate in a decentralized lottery

+🛒 Purchase Tickets securely with blockchain technology

+💬 Live Chat with other participants using CometChat

+🔗 Powered by CreatorChain Testnet for fast and low-cost transactions

 <div align="center">
   <img src="./screenshots/0.gif" alt="Creating a Lottery" />